dilshan-49/CircuitSeer/README.md

 ## ✨ Features

 - **Standalone Desktop Application**: Runs in its own native window without needing a web browser, providing a professional, focused experience.
-- **Hybrid AI Backend**: Utilizes Google Gemini for robust, state-of-the-art vision analysis and a fast DigitalOcean model (e.g., Claude 3.7 Sonnet) for responsive, high-quality conversational chat.
+- **Hybrid AI Backend**: Utilizes Google Gemini for robust, state-of-the-art vision analysis and a fast DigitalOcean model (e.g., openai-gpt-4o-mini) for responsive, high-quality conversational chat.
 - **Component Identification**: Automatically identifies the type of component (Resistor, Capacitor, IC, etc.).
 - **Detailed THT & SMD Analysis**: Intelligently handles both Through-Hole and Surface-Mount components with detailed, formatted output.
 - **Conversational Follow-up**: Engage in a chat with the AI assistant to ask further questions about the analyzed component (e.g., "What are its common uses?", "Suggest an alternative.").